Custodial Sexual Misconduct In The First And Second Degree In Washington State

 Sex crimes under Washington state law generally involve engaging in sexual activity with another person without that person’s consent.
 In some circumstances where one adult has a position of authority or power over another adult, state law prohibits exploitation of that position of power for sexual purposes.
 The offense of “custodial sexual misconduct” criminalizes sexual activity between law enforcement officers or correctional facility employees and inmates or detainees, regardless of whether the alleged victim has consented to such activity, if the alleged victim believes the activity is connected to the terms of incarceration or detention.
-A charge of this offense can cause profound damage to a person’s career and life, and it requires the assistance of a knowledgeable sex crimes attorney
+A charge of this offense can cause profound damage to a person’s career and life, and it requires the assistance of a knowledgeable sex crimes attorney.

 Custodial sexual misconduct may occur in two sets of circumstances.
-The first occurs between an inmate or resident of a municipal, county, or state correctional facility; and an individual employed or contracted by the facility.
+The first occurs between an inmate or resident of a municipal, county or state correctional facility; and an individual employed or contracted by the facility.
 The state must first prove that the sexual activity took place, and then prove one of the following: that the defendant had, at the time the offense occurred, influence over the conditions of the alleged victim’s incarceration; or that the alleged victim reasonably believed the defendant had such influence.

 The second set of circumstances that may permit a charge of custodial sexual misconduct occurs between a law enforcement officer and a person who is under arrest, under detention, or in the officer’s care.
 This part of the statute does not require proof of any additional influence or duress on the part of the law enforcement officer.

-Defense to Custodial Sexual Misconduct
+Defenses To Custodial Sexual Misconduct

 Under no circumstances does state law allow the alleged victim’s consent as a defense to prosecution.
 The imbalance of power between the defendant and the alleged victim is presumed to negate consent.
 A defendant must challenge the state’s evidence by noting investigative errors and challenging evidence.